Pengeace/LncRNA-Disease-link/README.md

 ## Input

-A heterogeneous tripartite network consists of three types of nodes, lncRNAs, microRNAs and diseases, were constructed from three kinds of bipartite network.
+A heterogeneous tripartite network consists of three types of nodes, lncRNAs, microRNAs and diseases, were constructed from three kinds of bipartite networks.

 - lncRNA-disease association network
 - lncRNA-microRNA asscociation network